 While the University maintains financial support system, students are strongly encouraged to apply for external fellowships.
-In order to reward success, remuneration provided by the university as an OIST Graduate University Assistantships or Teaching Fellowship including the amount equivalent to tuition fee may be used to supplement external fellowships, up to a maximum of 3.6 million yen total.
-An OIST Graduate University Assistantships or Teaching Fellowship on this basis.
-There is an obligation on the student to report external funds to the Graduate School office.
+In order to reward success, remuneration provided by the university as an OIST Graduate University Assistantships or Teaching Fellowship including the amount equivalent to tuition fee may be used to supplement external fellowships, up to the level of OIST Graduate University Assistantships.
+An OIST Graduate University Assistantships or Teaching Fellowship may be held concurrently with external scholarship on this basis.
+There is an obligation on the student to report external funds to the Graduate School.